Wilfred/deadgrep/README.md

 ## Context Aware

 Deadgrep works hard to minimise your keystrokes.
-Try running `M-x deadgrep` with a region highlighted!

-Deadgrep uses the root of your current git project to search from.
-You can of course override this.

-If you prefer regexp searches, or prefer case-insensitive searches, deadgrep remembers.
-When you start a new search, it re-uses the regexp and case settings from the previous search.
+**Search term**: If the region is active, deadgrep uses that.

+**Search directory**: If your current file is in a git project, deadgrep uses that for your search directory.

+**Regexp and case sensitivity options**: Deadgrep re-uses whatever settings you used in your last search.

+**Globbing and file types**: Deadgrep suggests file types and globbing options that match the file you started the search from.

 ## Easy Filtering